jgbarah/evaluating-foss-projects/community.md

 There are some specific cases when a more concrete estimation, or at least a lower watermark for an estimation can be established:

 * Software sending "beacons" to the project.
 This can be desktop or mobile software connecting to a certain location with a "Here I am" message, or a web product including components that are downloaed from a certain website.
 In both cases, since FOSS software can be changed, maybe there are versions of the product with the beacon removed.
 In addition, maybe there are products being used withouth Internet connection.
 But when these cases can be neglected, the estimation of usage can be very good.
 A very specific case is when the software, as a part of their normal functioning, identifies itself somehow.
 For example, web browsers send identification strings to web servers.
 These strings can be used to estimate usage.
+* Software which answers when queried.
+This a very specific, but very accurate case, when the software can be located and queried.
+The most well known case is the estimation of web servers, where the user base of Apache or nginx is tracked periodically by querying web servers all over the world for their identification string.
+* Software distributed through markets.
+When the product is distributed mainly through a market (a mobile or a distribution app market), usually it provides detailed numbers about installations, deinstallations, etc.

+These three cases are rare, but when they happen, estimations can be very accurate.
+The next pictures show some cases (web browsers, web servers) for which these methodologies can be used.
+That allows for the usage estimation of some FOSS products, such as Apache HTTP Server, nginx, Chrome or Firefox.

 ![StatCounter stats of browser usage](evaluation-usage-statcounter.png)
 ![W3Counter stats of browser usage](evaluation-usage-w3counter.png)
 *Example of usage estimation: [StatCounter top 9 browsers (May 2015)](http://gs.statcounter.com/#all-browser-ww-monthly-201505-201505-bar), top, and [W3Counter web browser market share](http://www.w3counter.com/globalstats.php) (May 2015), bottom.
 Both surveys are performed by using the identification information from web broswers in large collections of web sites.
 It is interesting noticing how they differ, even when they seem to use similar methodologies.*

-* Software which answers when queried.
-This a very specific, but very accurate case, when the software can be located and queried.
-The most well known case is the estimation of web servers, where the user base of Apache or ng-ix is tracked periodically by querying web servers all over the world for their identification string.

 ![Netcraft stats of active servers](evaluation-usage-netcraft.png) *Example of usage estimation: [Netcraft web server survey (May 2015)](http://news.netcraft.com/archives/2015/05/19/may-2015-web-server-survey.html).
 This survey is performed by querying web servers (in this case, the top million busiest sites) for their identification string.*

-* Software distributed through markets.
-When the product is distributed mainly through a market (a mobile or a distribution app market), usually it provides detailed numbers about installations, deinstallations, etc.

-These two cases are rare, but when they happen, estimations can be very accurate.

 ### Ecosystem community

+The ecosystemm community is a kind of mega-community, including all the communities relevant to the project under evaluation.
+All the above comments for developer, contributing and user commities apply, since all of them are representer in this ecosystem community.
+But at the same time, there are more overlappings, since many developers, contributors or users may be in many of the communities in the ecosystem.

+The ecosystem community is difficult to study because it is usually large, and is spread through many different infrastructures.
+In fact, the first problem to address is to find out all the projects that form a part of it, since interrelations between components can be complex.
+However, this mega-community is very important for the long term sustainability of the project under evaluation.
+Usually, resources for most projects, including developers and users, come primarily from their ecosystem communities.
+Some of them can work as attractors, bringing new resources to the ecosystem community from the outside world.
+Of course, identifying those projects that create and nurture an ecosystem community is very important to understand long term trends in FOSS techologies.

+Just as an example, when studying the ecosystem for a GNOME application, all the GNOME ecosystem has to be taken into account, because it will be relevant for the future of the project.
+For example, if basic GNOME libraries stop evolving, it is difficult that the application keep pace with puture needs.

+From another point of view, the definition of the ecosystem, and therefore of the ecosystem community, is something that depend on the objectives of the evaluation.
+The ecosystem can be defined only for those projects with strong ties and great dependency, or for all those on which the project depends to some extent.
+The former case is the most usual, since dependencies and relationships are easy to perceive.
+But the latter can lead to important conclussions, such as when many projects discoverd that they were hit by the Heartbleed bug, deep in a software produced by a handful of developers, which was included in many, many very popular programs.

 ## Common techniques

+In addition to the analysis of the sources of information detailed in the previous chapter, there are some techniques that can be applied, mainly to find out about the non-developer communities.

 ### Surveys and interviews